loreloc/autoneural/README.md

 # autoneural
-**autoneural** is a simple library based on **Keras** used to experiment with hyper-paramethers automatic tuning for neural networks using Bayesian optimization.
+**autoneural** is a simple library based on **Keras** used to experiment with hyper-parameters automatic tuning for neural networks using Bayesian optimization.
 At the moment the target model is a feed-forward dense neural network.
-The following hyper-paramethers are optimized:
+The following hyper-parameters are optimized:
 - Learning rate
 - Layers width
 - Layers activation functions
 - Layers L2 regularizer constants
-- Paramethers used by the Adam optimizer
+- Parameters used by the Adam optimizer

 ## MNIST Digits Classification example
 Run the following command: